 We’ve all heard of planned obsolescence, making things that are designed not to last.
 As a result, our landfills are filling up with some pretty noxious stuff.
 This episode of NOW With Bill Moyers examines the latest toxic twist — the poisonous afterlife of your computers and TV sets.
 In 2002, some 70 million computers had already have been sent to landfills, with another 500 million more expected by 2007.

 E-waste is a global problem, especially since many countries ship their toxic leftovers overseas.
 This episode looks at a variety of programs and legislative approaches to this new crisis.
-You can access the original Web page for this program at the archived NOW With Bill Moyers website.

 BILL MOYERS: The television set you’re watching right now may be one of the most toxic things in your home.
 TV screens and computer monitors are full of lead — an average of three to eight pounds each.
 Exposure to lead can harm the human nervous system and cause learning problems, especially in children.